Table of Contents

 The maximum APGAR score is ten (10).
 Each of the following categories is scored with 0, 1 or 2 based on the criteria given below.

-- Score 0 is for the cyanosed skin.
+- Score 0 is for the cyanosed or pale skin.

 - Score 1 is given for pink body and blue extremities.